tendermint/tendermint/docs/architecture/adr-063-privval-grpc.md

 #### Security

 [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) is widely adopted with the use of gRPC.
 There are various forms of TLS (one-way & two-way).
 One way is the client identifying who the server is, while two way is both parties identifying the other.
-For Tendermints use case having both parties identifying each other provides and extra layer of security.
+For Tendermint's use case having both parties identifying each other provides adds an extra layer of security.
 This requires users to generate both client and server certificates for a TLS connection.

 #### Upgrade Path